How AOL Instant Messenger Worked

 © Photographer: Lisa F. Young | Agency: Dreamstime

 On an increasing basis, computer users are depending on instant messaging to reach friends, even when they're not at home.
-AIM Express, a new service, allows users to send IMs to friends without downloading or running any software.
-AIM Express runs in any Web browser and is convenient for users who can't access AIM.
+AIM Express allowed users to send IMs to friends without downloading or running any software.
+AIM Express ran in any Web browser and was convenient for users who couldn't access AIM.

 Advertisement

-AIM Expressions is a new site for managing your buddy icons and wallpaper.
-A buddy icon is the small image that accompanies all of your outgoing IMs as well as your buddy profile.
-Wallpaper is the background to your buddy icon.
+AIM Expressions was a newer site for managing your buddy icons and wallpaper.
+A buddy icon was the small image that accompanied all of your outgoing IMs as well as your buddy profile.
+Wallpaper was the background to your buddy icon.

-In the My Personality box at the top of the AIM Expressions page are your current settings.
-Click the Change buttons to browse a list of dozens of buddy icons and wallpapers.
-You can also type "buddy icon" into Google and find hundreds of sites for downloading customized buddy icons.
+In the My Personality box at the top of the AIM Expressions page were your current settings.
+You could click the Change buttons to browse a list of dozens of buddy icons and wallpapers.
+You could also type "buddy icon" into Google and find hundreds of sites for downloading customized buddy icons.

 Advertisement